Rye is a dynamic, homoiconic language inspired by Rebol, Factor, Shell, and Go.

 'lit-words ; and lit-words (evaluate to a word)

-; Word behavior is determined by their type
+; Word behavior is determined by its type

-print "Yello" ; if value is a function it calls a function
+print "Yello" ; if bound to a function it calls the function

 set-word: "value" ; creates a constant word and binds a value to it